ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 1\.
 ESI with vary by cookie:

 Default VCL strips everything except session cookie, so this is effectively "per user".
-If you are on single-server setup without Varnish or Fastly, you can use the same cookie logic on the web server instead.
+If you're on single-server setup without Varnish or Fastly, you can use the same cookie logic on the web server instead.

 This a low effort solution, and can be enough for one fragment that is reused across the whole site, for example, in header to show user name: